[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 Barlayn Lamiroth, perhaps, had an inkling of the great machine-brain’s glum sense of inadequacy.
 While the dining hall was filling up again, the Noad made use of a moment when he was not widely observed: he tilted his face up to the chandelier which dangled closest to his position, and he gave it the slightest nodding glance, together with a palms-up gesture.

-His wife, placed next to him, and attentive enough to notice this by-play, said: “Does that mean your promise stands, Barlayn?”
+His new wife, noticing this by-play, said: “Does that mean your promise stands, Barlayn?”

 “My love, it does mean that.”